 – Isabella Ballew

 At the start of the opening track, “Fill in the Blank,” a confused announcer welcomes “uhhh… Car Seat Headrest” to a crowd.
-After the momentous year Will Toledo of Car Seat Headrest had, I doubt the project while have any more stumbling introductions.
+After the momentous year Will Toledo of Car Seat Headrest had, I doubt the project will have any more stumbling introductions.
 The anthemic Teens of Denial, Will Toledo’s first proper record on Matador after an extensive bandcamp career, secured Car Seat Headrest a cult-like fan base.
 Will Toledo by no means reinvented indie rock, but the hook-heavy guitars and the mere intimacy of the lyrics make for a compelling album.
 Will Toledo articulates feelings of depression, anger and loss of innocence, and the reliance on alcohol and drugs that these sentiments result in.
 With lines like, “What happened to that chubby little kid who smiled so much and loved the Beach Boys? / What happened is I killed that f***** and I took his name and I got new glasses,” and, “I was given a mind that can’t control itself / And I was given a ship that can’t steer itself,“ Toledo captures the insecurities and demons associated with growing up in a manner that feels universal.
 Whether you relate to Toledo’s cathartic lyrics or not, screaming along to such sad lyrics has never felt so good.

 – Tori Benes